sajermann/MyImplementationsInReact/README.md

 # @sajermann/ui-react

-UI library created for the purpose of studies on developing NPM packages for React.
+UI library created by Bruno Sajermann for the purpose of studies on developing NPM packages for React.

 ## Installation